Ajedi32/git_aliases/README.md

 ### `git temp`

-Stashes any uncommited changes to your current branch as a temporary commit.
+Stashes any uncommitted changes to your current branch as a temporary commit.

 ### `git pop`

 Equivalent to `git reset HEAD~`.
-Usful for undoing `git temp`.
+Useful for undoing `git temp`.

 ### `git l`